MicrosoftDocs/architecture-center/docs/guide/multitenant/considerations/tenant-lifecycle.md

 - Similarly, in business scenarios, companies may split or divest.
 - In consumer scenarios, individual users may join or leave families.

 Consider whether you need to provide capabilities to manage the merging and separation of data, user identities, and resources.
+Also, consider how data ownership affects your handling of merge and split operations.
+For example, consider a consumer photography application built for families to share photos with one another.
+Are the photos owned by the individual family members who contributed them, or by the family as a whole?
+If a user leaves the family, should their data be removed or remain in the family's data set?
+If a user joins another family, should their old photos move with them?

 ## Offboard tenants